Generalist vs. Specialist

 Games and Project Management

 I have been reading a great book called Game Frame by a young author named Aaron Dignan.
 Aaron has been a game enthusiast from very early on and his brilliant mind latched on to the fact that real life is not that different from games.
-After all, all the really effective learning we ever did was while playing games, whether as babies learning to walk with our parents rewarding us in the form of encouraging praise, as young kids when we learned to share responsibilities in groups of friends, or as grown ups when we learned to channel our energy in sports.
-So, when we think about it, it seems to be counter-intuitive how games are viewed by most of us (and out bosses) as almost akin to wasting time and effort when we should be "working".
+After all, all the really effective learning we ever did was while playing games, whether as babies learning to walk, with our parents rewarding us in the form of encouraging praise, as young kids when we learned to share responsibilities in groups of friends, or as grown ups when we learned to channel our energy in sports.
+So, when we think about it, it seems to be counter-intuitive how games are viewed by most of us (and our bosses) as almost akin to wasting time and effort when we should be "working".

 If you look around yourself carefully you can see how various aspects of your project can be leveraged to take the form of little games that will make it more interesting for your team members as they go about their daily activities.
 People like to play games because they are fun - use the same techniques at work so that your team members rediscover the fun and joy of performing.
 Here are a few ways that, I think, you might apply game techniques to your project (some came from the book, some are my own):